julianFBarbosa/calindra-backend/README.md

 note: Addresses list are separated by a semicolon, e.g: https://calindra-backend.herokuapp.com/v1/locations/Manhattan;S%C3%A3o%20Paulo;Chicago

-_(-d is optional, if you want to run it detached from your terminal instance)_

-It will create the container applications, install dependencies and run your dockerized application.

-After the installation, the frontend application will be avaliable at [http://localhost:3001](http://localhost:3001).

 ## Available Scripts

 In the project directory, you can run: